Nothing on the planet has more redemptive potential than a church that’s tuned in to their unique, God-given identity and mission.

 Faith is a personal act that has as its content a body of objective truths which we confess in unity with other Christians.
 The New Testament speaks of “the faith that was once for all delivered to the saints” (Jude 3; cf. Acts 6:7, 14:22; Galatians 1:23).
 Biblical faith is intelligible and can be theologically articulated in creed, catechism, and confession.

-As a church we ascribe to the historic creeds and confessions of the Reformed tradition: The Apostles’ Creed, The Nicene Creed, The Athanasian Creed, The Belgic Confession, The Heidelberg Catechism, The Canons of Dort.
+Additionally, we believe these historic creeds and confessions of the Reformed/Presbyterian tradition to be faithful: The Apostles’ Creed, The Nicene Creed, The Athanasian Creed, The Belgic Confession, The Heidelberg Catechism, The Canons of Dort.

 You can find out more about what we believe in the Distinctive Convictions section (found under the Distinctive Convictions tab) regarding: baptism, church discipline, marriage and remarriage, and men and women.